 This left 7% of the initial 125 who qualified for CAR T-cell therapy, if they survived long enough to receive the innovative treatment.

 By comparison, CAR T-cell therapy in the second line seemed more advantageous to patients.
 Researchers reported that around 65% of cases with disease growth after first-line chemoimmunotherapy qualified for second-line use of the CAR T-cell therapy YESCARTA.
-This equals around 66 of the original 125 patients, versus approximately 10 patients for those treated after failing two rounds of therapy.
+This equals around 66 of the original 125 patients, versus approximately 10 patients for those treated after not benefiting from two rounds of therapy.

 “Whereas the current standard of care results in poor outcomes for most patients with large B-cell lymphoma, the use of CAR-T cell therapy in second line could substantially increase the proportion of patients able to receive curative-intent treatment at first progression,” the researchers wrote.